pranabekka/pranabekka.github.io/content/drafts/prog-rep-6.md

 that factors into this whole thing.
-I've learnt a lot about syntax and semantics by following articles and discourse on programming and adjacent fields.
+I've learnt a lot about syntax and semantics by following articles and discourse on programming and its various facets.

 Learning about the command line is another thread.
 Piping, composability, and scripting my tasks